i8wu/barcodescanner-sdk-for-web-examples/vanilla-samples/proof-of-delivery/README.md

-# Proof of Delivery sample
+# Proof of Delivery/Completion sample

 This sample shows the Scandit Barcode Scanner SDK for the Web being integrated in a sample website providing a self-sign solution to confirm the delivery of goods or completion of installation/repairs.